-WLD284 Non-Ferrous Welding II

-This course is designed to introduce students to properties and techniques associated with working with one type of non-ferrous metal in the welding field.
-The course will be focus on welding with stainless steel (GTAW).
+VLD284 Non-Ferrous Welding II nis course is designed to introduce students to properties and techniques associated wit 4.5 credit hours h working with one type of non-ferrous etal in the welding field.
+The course will be focus on welding with stainless steel (GTAW) /LD102, and WLD111. .
 Lab included.
-Prerequisite(s): WLD100, WLD102, and WLD111.
+Prerequisite(s): WLD100,